mtlynch/slide-decks/content/nerds-2020/_index.md

 ---

+# No dice

+* Every word is in dictionary

+---

 # Finding similar words

 * How do we find words that are one copying error away from one another?